 Data leaks can be expensive for store operators

 When people think of data leaks, they quickly think of well-known cases involving large companies that have been widely reported in the media.
 However, a study by Trustwave shows that the vast majority of data breaches affect smaller retailers.
 The average damage of such a breakdown amounts to more than 36,000 US dollars even in small stores.
 The security experts at Sucuri explain what this high sum is made up of.

 Let the code reviewers do their job!

-Tom McFarlin from Pressware calls on all WordPress developers not to always explain and justify their code without asking.
+Tom McFarlin from Pressware calls on all WordPress developers in his article not to always explain and justify their code without asking.
 According to McFarlin, as a developer you should commit your code without comment and wait for the code reviewer's feedback: "Whatever the case, commit your code and step back and let the process of review do its thing".

 Why you should love shortcodes as a WP developer

 "Shortcodes are an awful experience for users.
-But for developers, they're among the easiest and most useful testing tools in WordPress ".
+But for developers, they're among the easiest and most useful testing tools in WordPress."
 At least that's what Fred Meyer of WPShout says.
 In his article, Meyer explains when shortcodes are particularly useful and how you can best use them.
 He also reveals why not even the new Gutenberg editor will stop him from using shortcodes.